What Are the Signs My Roof Needs Immediate Repair?

 Why You Shouldn’t Ignore Roof Repair Warning Signs

-Delaying roof repairs might seem tempting, but it often results in greater costs down the road.
-Here’s why you should act quickly:
+Delaying roof repairs might seem tempting, but it often results in greater costs down the road—especially if your issue falls outside of home warranty roof coverage limits or exclusions.

 When to Call a Roofing Contractor